+31 (0)43 30 88 400 | office@comex.eu

 Digital sovereignty starts with the basics: where and how your data is stored.
 Because you can design your IT environment all you want, if your storage structure depends on outside parties or foreign laws, you have no real control.

 With backups and archives in particular, this risk is often under the radar.
 While these datasets are crucial for incident recovery, legal evidence or long-term availability.
+That makes data storage a strategic choice, especially when it comes to sensitive, long-term storage or business-critical data.

 Our vision: